-What do these three endo cases have in common?
-Let’s see if you can spot it…
+Do you notice what these three endo cases have in common?
+Let’s see if you can spot it.

 Did you figure it out??
 Should I tell you?
 Drum roll please….
 All three of these patients still had the cotton and cavit left in the chamber at their one year recall, AFTER the crown was permanently cemented.

 Now, go back and look at the chamber from the postoperative radiograph to the recall.
 Do you know what the clinical significance of this is?
 Well, most people don’t show up for their one year recall, especially when they are feeling great, but these three patients did come back at one year.
 Why?
 Because their tooth was starting to bother them again.
 Why?
 Recontamination.

 This sponge is a magnet for bacteria and if you are leaving it in the chamber and sealing it in under the crown, you are just creating a happy home for those bugs.